 For a cover letter, draft and revise a preliminary version of your letter that stresses your coaching experience, and then tailor it to the specifics of each job you apply for.
 It's also worthwhile to browse the entry requirements for coaching jobs in the UK so that you can ensure you meet the standard qualifications.

 Sometimes primary schools and universities will look for a coach who can fill a variety of positions, whether it be to coach different sports, age levels, male/female teams, etc. To prepare for this, try to stress your versatility as a coach and ability to perform multiple possible roles for your prospective employer.

 If you speak another language, be sure to add that to your CV, because it may set you aside from other applicants.
-During the job search, it's also a good idea to do your homework and research the school/institution to which you are applying and reference those details in your application materials.
-The more you are able to familiarise yourself with the everyday demands of your dream coaching job, the better odds you stand.
+During the job search, it's also a good idea to do your homework and research the school/institution to which you are applying, and reference those details in your application materials.
+The more you can familiarise yourself with the everyday demands of your dream coaching job, the better odds you stand.